Azure-Samples/contoso-chat/README.md

 ```

 ### Codespaces development option

-For codespaces click on the green `code` button on the repository and select the `codespaces` tab.
-Click `create codespace...` to open the project in a Codespace container.
+For GitHub Codespaces, click on the green `Code` button on the repository and select the `Codespaces` tab.
+Click `Create codespace...` to open the project in a Codespace container.
 This will automatically install all the dependencies and setup the environment.
 Proceed with "Create the prompt flow runtime in AI Studio".

-### Local Devcontainer development Option
+### Local Dev Container development Option
-If you're using Visual Studio Code and **Devcontainer**, clone the project, open it with `code .` or as folder.
+If you're using Visual Studio Code and **Dev Container**, clone the project, open it with `code .` or as folder.
 VS Code will detect the devcontainer configuration and ask you to reopen the project in a container.
 Alternatively you will need to run this step manually.
 See the [Remote Container Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for more information.
 Proceed with "Create the prompt flow runtime in AI Studio".

 ## Create the prompt flow runtime in AI Studio

-First use command `az login` to sign into the Azure Command Line SDK
+First use command `az login` to sign into the Azure Command Line SDK.

-Open `config.json` file and add `subscriptionid`, `resourcegroup`, `workspacename` for your Azure AI Studio instance
+Open `config.json` file and add `subscriptionid`, `resourcegroup`, `workspacename` for your Azure AI Studio instance.

 Follow the instructions and steps in the notebook `create_compute_runtime.ipynb` under the `runtime` folder.